 Stressful times call for more purposeful focus on self-care.
 You may want to implement these tips to try to alleviate some of your stress.*

 This will take time to develop.
-Create and maintain contact with a small group of people you can call on for emotional support.
+Create and maintain contact with a small group of people you can call on for emotional support or for distraction.
 Take turns talking and listening.
+You don’t have to disclose too much about yourself, if you’re not comfortable at first.
 Isolating yourself can make things worse.

 Especially at yourself.
 Spend time with those who make you laugh.
 Watch a comedy or read a funny book.
 There is evidence that smiling changes your emotions to pleasant and your thoughts to optimism.
 Do something you loved to do as a kid, e.g. walk barefoot through mud puddles.